Quenty/NevermoreEngine/Modules/Camera/Effects/readme.md

 Camera state stores internal state of Coordinate frames as quaternions.
 This means that the classic lerp equation.
 Operations have been overridden to make this easier to work with.

+Ok.
+It's not entirely immutable.
+They are kind of lazy, that is, reading data doesn't affect the state of them.
+There are no required update loops or anything for the most part.

 ### Camera effect API
 Current Camera Effects have the following API available.
 Adding new effects means that these two should follow the same API specifications